-All children were given the same opportunities during the 2021-2022 academic year.
+All children were given the same opportunities during the 2022-2023 academic year.
 There was no difference in offer and school used its budget to ensure that all children had the same experiences and were provided with the same provision

 5. For families of PPG pupils to understand the key role they play in the education of their children.
-They know how they can support, motivate and reward their children in order for them to achieve more,progress faster, attain higher and aspire togreater things.
+They know how they can support, motivate and reward their children in order for them to achieve more, progress faster, attain higher and aspire to greater things.

-Last year, Primrose Hill ran a successful series of parent and carer workshops and family drop in sessions.
+As in other years, Primrose Hill ran a successful series of parent and carer workshops and family drop in sessions.
 This series of events focuses on (a) some social interaction between child and family, working together on a craft or art project and (b) a time for parent/carer to look at the work being produced by their child and speak to their teacher about any areas of success or further focus.

-Analysis of the attendance at these events by our Family Engagement lead shows that 9% more families in receipt of FSMs attend these sessions than their disadvantaged peers; this seems to be reflected in the working patterns of some of our parents.
+Analysis of the attendance at these events by our Family Engagement lead shows that more families in receipt of FSMs attend these sessions than their disadvantaged peers (+17%); this seems to be reflected in the working patterns of some of our parents.

 Families are also sent curriculum updates every half term and are given a written report of their child's progress, effort and achievement at the end of every term.
-In addition to this, all parents are sent copies of their child's 'Attitude to Learning' targets and are shown ways of supporting them at home.
+In addition to this, all parents are sent copies of their child's 'Attitude to Learning' and 'Characteristics of Learning' targets and are shown ways of supporting them at home.

 Any parent who does not appear to be engaging with this work is contacted via dojo message or letter to see if there are any problems.
-Last year, school made 46 such contacts.
-There was no difference between disadvantaged and non-disadvantaged families.
+Data suggests that there is no difference between disadvantaged and non-disadvantaged families.